Angels? Really Now

 Pray With Me

-O God, I thank You for all great and glowing thoughts.
-As every good and perfect gift comes from You, all thoughts of pure love and unblemished beauty are Yours to give and ours to enjoy.
+O God, I thank you for all great and glowing thoughts.
+As every good and perfect gift comes from You, all thoughts of pure love and unblemished beauty are yours to give and ours to enjoy.
 Forgive me that too often:

 • I have seen Your right and thought wrong,